Our Speech Pathologists

-Brittany sees clients at Banter Speech & Language on Fridays.
+Brittany sees clients at Banter Speech & Language on Thursdays and Fridays.

 Georgia is a speech pathologist who also has experience working with children as an Occupational Therapist.
 She is passionate about using her knowledge from both professions in order for children and their families to meet their goals and promote participation in their everyday lives.